freeCodeCamp/guide/src/pages/cplusplus/erase-remove/index.md

 int main()
 {
-    // initialises a vector that holds the numbers from 1-10. std::vector<int> v = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
+    // initializes a vector that holds the numbers from 1-10. std::vector<int> v = { 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 };
     print(v);